 Some nutrients rob our bodies of serotonin and include caffeine, ephedrine, mu huang, diet pills, and other stimulants.
 Another enemy is aspartame or NutraSweet®.
 Deficiencies in calcium, magnesium, vitamin D, and the B vitamins also limit the production of serotonin and the other neurotransmitters.

 Another culprit of low serotonin – lack of sunlight especially between November to February in the northern latitudes.
+Vitamin D is a co-factor in the production of serotonin.
 Adequate Vitamin D can offset the lack of sunlight for some sufferers.

 How Do I Get More Tryptophan?